zingale/phy504/docs/source/cxx-more-vectors.rst

 * ``.cend()``, ``.end()`` : these will return an iterator that points *to one past the last element*.

-An iterator can be thought of as a special type of *pointer* -- a topic that we will discuss much more later.
-Iterators have restrictions on their use, depending on the container -- this makes them more safe to use.
+An iterator can be thought of as a special type of *pointer*---a topic that we will discuss much more later.
+Iterators have restrictions on their use, depending on the container---this makes them more safe to use.

 If we think about an iterator like: